Collaboration with the National Center for State Courts (NCSC)

 The Department of Indigent Defense Services (DIDS), in collaboration with the National Center for State Courts (NCSC), is conducting a weighted caseload study to determine the appropriate numerical caseload/workload standards for providers of indigent legal representation in the rural counties of Nevada.
 The study will result in the production of recommended caseload standards for rural indigent defense providers that accounts for (a) variation in counties and courts, (b) variation in delivery models, and (c) the variation in distance between courts.
 The project will also include participation by investigators and support staff in the rural counties and will provide staffing recommendations for those positions as well.

 As the leader in workload assessment for courts and justice system partners in the U.S. and internationally, the NCSC employs a sophisticated multi-method approach to translating caseload into workload.
 The highly participatory process integrates empirical data with stakeholder perspectives on quality of justice and effective practices.
-NCSC has conducted workload assessments for judges, court staff, probation and parole officers, prosecutors, and public defenders in 35 states. to learn more about the NCSC, you may visit our website by clicking on this link
+NCSC has conducted workload assessments for judges, court staff, probation and parole officers, prosecutors, and public defenders in 35 states.
+To learn more visit the National Center for State Courts (NCSC) website.